-Applicants must be U.S. citizens, have a minimum 3.50 GPA and be able to demonstrate exceptional financial need.
+Applicants must be U.S. citizens and have at least a 3.50 GPA.
+Additionally, students need to demonstrate great financial need.

-The Magellan Scholarship is offered by University of Arizona’s College of Social & Behavioral Sciences to undergrad students enrolled in a full-time program in the same college.
+The University of Arizona’s College of Social & Behavioral Sciences offers the Magellan Scholarship.
+This scholarship is for undergrad students enrolled in a full-time program in the same college.
 Applicants for this $750 award must be in good academic standing, and must show financial need.

-To be considered, applications must be accompanied by a resume detailing your extracurricular activities, a letter of support from an adviser or professor at UA, and a short essay emphasizing why you deserve the award and describing how the award money would help you achieve your goals.
+First, applications must include a resume detailing your extracurricular activities.
+Following that, students must submit a letter of support from an adviser or professor at UA.
+Finally, applicants also need to submit a short essay.
+The essay focuses on why you deserve the scholarship and how the money will help you achieve your goals.

-Winners are selected based on academic performance, financial need, and essay content.
+The scholarship picks winners based on academic performance, financial need, and essay.

-Established by Minnesota State University the Global Promise Foundation Study Abroad Award offers up to $1000 to winning applicants.
-Undergrad students enrolled in full-time programs in the University’s College of Social & Behavioral Sciences (CSBS) are eligible to apply.
+Established by Minnesota State University, the Global Promise Foundation Study Abroad Award offers up to $1000 to winners.
+Undergrad students enrolled in full-time programs in the University’s College of Social & Behavioral Sciences (CSBS) are eligible.

-Applicants must have a minimum 3.0 GPA and must also be admitted into a study abroad program sponsored by the College of Social & Behavioral Sciences.
+Applicants need a minimum 3.0 GPA and must also be admitted into a study abroad program sponsored by the College of Social & Behavioral Sciences.

-Applications must be accompanied by a recommendation letter written by a career counselor or current teacher, details of the study abroad program to which they are admitted, and an essay highlighting the applicant’s leadership qualities and what they hope to achieve by participating in the study abroad program.
+First, applications must include a recommendation letter written by a career counselor or current teacher.
+Next, applicants need to provide the details of their admitted study abroad program.
+Finally, applicants need to submit an essay highlighting their leadership qualities and what they hope to achieve while studying abroad.